akshat-kaushik/MorAscii/ESP32-Injected-Version/MorAscii_ESP32/README.md

 ## What do you mean by MorAscii injected into ESP32 ?

-MorAscii is now avaible in ESP32 to increase it's functionality in the **hardware sector**, with the help of ESP32 microcontroller board we can extent it **Communication bordiers** like with this V2 version it can communicate through **LED** (Built-in ESP32), for now it only supports Text-to-Morse Code convertion.
+MorAscii is now avaible in ESP32 to increase it's functionality in the **hardware sector**, with the help of ESP32 microcontroller board we can extent it **Communication boundaries** like with this V2 version it can communicate through **LED** (Built-in ESP32), for now it only supports Text-to-Morse Code convertion.

 ## Project Structure